VV1LD/DumpFile455/README.md

 -insert into the ps4 and run the payload

-This will dump all the usermodules self/sprx/sdll/sexe onto your usb in the /405 folder decrypted some like eboots are renamed because i was too lazy to implement folder generation to mimic the ps4 fs but you can change to code to suit whatever you choose to :)
+This will dump all the usermodules self/sprx/sdll/sexe onto your usb in the /455 folder decrypted some like eboots are renamed because i was too lazy to implement folder generation to mimic the ps4 fs but you can change to code to suit whatever you choose to :)

 =Credits=

--Qwerty for his Kernel Exploit / Specter for his code execution method
+-qwertyuiop for his Kernel Exploit / Specter for his code execution method

 -IDC for his his patches to allow for self decryption